andmoredev/andmoredev/content/blog/websocket-direct-to-agent.md

   stretch = "stretchH"
 +++

-Instead of routing every user message through REST APIs, Lambda functions, and back, what if your browser could talk directly to your AI agent over a persistent WebSocket connection?
-That's exactly what we built with WearCast, a weather-based clothing advisor powered by Amazon Bedrock AgentCore.
-The result: real-time streaming, lower latency, and a simpler data path without sacrificing security.
+I've been building AI agents for a while now, and streaming responses to a UI has always been the painful part.
+In previous projects I tried API Gateway streaming, Lambda response streaming, and even AppSync Events to notify the UI after tool calls (with a specific tool that I would tell the agent to use just to send updates to the frontend).
+I also looked at adding my own WebSocket API through API Gateway, which requires managing `$connect`, `$disconnect`, and `$default` routes, storing connection IDs in DynamoDB, and posting messages back through `@connections`.
+All of these approaches felt like too much ceremony for what should be simple.

+That's when I found that AgentCore has built-in WebSocket support.
+The browser can just connect directly to the agent.
+No middleman.

+I built WearCast, a weather-based clothing advisor powered by Amazon Bedrock AgentCore, specifically for my talk at AWS Community Day Midwest to demo this pattern.
+It turned out to be actually useful for me when packing for travel, and I have plans to extend it further for myself.
+Let me walk you through how it works.

-## The Problem with the Traditional Approach
+## The problem with the traditional approach

-Most AI chat applications follow a familiar pattern:
+Most AI chat applications follow this pattern:

 ```
 User → REST API → Lambda → AI Service → Lambda → REST API → User